Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 Then, they decided to light the Menorah in the Temple.
 However, they found that there is only a single curse of olive oil left by the Greeks.
 They continued their plan, and to their surprise, that small amount of oil, which was only expected to be enough for one day, lasted for eight days.
 Because of that miracle that involved oil, the custom to eat foods fried in oil became their custom.

 That surprising instance is also where the Hanukkah got its inspiration to be a Festival of Lights.
 The people celebrate it by lighting a menorah that holds nine flames.
 One of those flames is called the shamash, or attendant, and it is used to kindle the other eight lights.
-One flame should be lit each day until all of the lights are completely kindled.
+One fire should be lit each day until all of the lights are completely kindled.

 The holiday also involves special blessings that should be recited before the menorah lighting.
 People also sang traditional songs and melodies.
 The menorah is typically placed in the doorways or window of every household.
 Nowadays, even the parks and buildings around the world are also celebrating this festive event.